microsoft/ai-tour-26-zava-diy-dataset-plus-mcp/README.md

 - **🏗️ Infrastructure**: Azure deployment templates and configurations
 - **📚 Documentation**: Comprehensive guides and API documentation

+## Zava Web Chat Client

+This project includes a **Zava Web Chat Client** - a complete web application with HTML/CSS/JavaScript assets for building a basic web client interface.
+The web client provides a foundation for creating customer-facing chat applications that can integrate with the MCP servers for product search and sales assistance.

+**Key Features**:

+- **Web Application**: Pre-built Python web app for chat functionality (located in `src/python/web_app/`)
+- **Frontend Assets**: Complete HTML/CSS/JavaScript components for web interface (located in `src/shared/static/`)
+- **Integration Ready**: Designed to work with the project's MCP servers
+- **Customizable**: Basic client that you can wire up and customize for your project

+You'll need to wire up the web client to your specific project requirements and configure it to work with your chosen MCP servers and AI models.

 ## Getting Started with the Project

 1. **Set up the dev container** (see instructions above)